We personally test products and may receive a commission if you shop through the links on this page. Learn more.

 Look for Third-Party Tested Brands

+Recent research has shown that topical CBD product labels are often inaccurate.
 Third-party testing is the best way to confirm the efficacy and safety of CBD products.
-These tests are done by an independent laboratory that checks whether a given product carries as much CBD as it says on the label.
+Done by an independent lab, these tests check whether a product carries as much CBD as it says on the label.

 Check the Hemp Source